We all want to help those who want to stop smoking, but

 of New Tobacco Tax Money to

-If we are going to tax smokers another $1.4 billion per year, more should be dedicated to treating them and keeping kids from starting.
+If we are going to tax smokers another $1.4 billion per year, more should be dedicated to helping them and keeping kids from starting.

 Instead, most of the $1.4 billion in new taxes goes to health insurance companies and other wealthy special interests, instead of where it is needed.